krispykreme14/flask-idea-homesite/README.md

 <h2> Website Outline: by Iniyaa </h2> <br>
 The Website outline was the first ticket completed.
 This is the framework for the website, which includes the app.routes in main.py, the html pages in templates, the nav bar in base.html and more.
 This website was created primarily in python and html, but also has some css, jinja, and bootstrap. <br>

-<h2> Login Session: by Lucas </h2> <br>
+<h2> Database: by Lucas </h2> <br>
-The database has a full hsitory of who used and signed up for the website via SQLite.
+The database has a full history of who used and signed up for the website via SQLite.
 The tab for the database can be found under the Sign-Up tab on the nav bar.
-After the database is complete, a session should be connected to that part of the website so only those who has signed up by giving there email and password can access the covid data. link to code: https://github.com/krispykreme14/flask-idea-homesite/blob/master/main.py
+The database works by getting the users login information such as email, username, and password.
+Then when the account is created it allows the user to sign in using the login page where they enter choosen username and password.
+After signing in the database welcomes the user by whatever there username is.
+Now the user's information is saved forever usless deleted in the DB browser. link to code: https://github.com/krispykreme14/flask-idea-homesite/blob/master/main.py

 <h2> Raspberry Pi: by Dayita </h2> <br>
-The database has a full hsitory of who used and signed up for the website via SQLite.
-The tab for the database can be found under the Sign-Up tab on the nav bar.
-After the database is complete, a session should be connected to that part of the website so only those who has signed up by giving there email and password can access the covid data. link to code: https://github.com/krispykreme14/flask-idea-homesite/blob/master/main.py
+The raspberry Pi is used to get the website up and running with a runtime link which allows whomever to click and access our website.
+Everytime a group member pushes something the Pi needs to be updated so everything can run smoothly withouut error. link to code: https://github.com/krispykreme14/flask-idea-homesite/blob/master/main.py
 <br>